Canadian National 6077: History

-CN 6077 was completed by Montreal Locomotive Works in October 1944 as the seventeenth locomotive out of an order of twenty U-1-f class 4-8-2 locomotives for Canadian National Railways, the last order of steam locomotives made by Canadian National before dieselization.
+No. 6077 was completed by Montreal Locomotive Works (MLW) in October 1944 as the seventeenth locomotive out of an order of twenty U-1-f class 4-8-2 locomotives for Canadian National Railways (CN), the last order of steam locomotives made by Canadian National before dieselization.

 The U-1-f class was the last design modification to the U-1 class of locomotives that were first introduced in 1930.
 The U-1-f class had a cast steel frame and a larger boiler, which achieved a higher boiler pressure.
 Cosmetically, the U-1-f class was given a semi-streamlined design with a nose cone mounted to the smokebox door at the front of the locomotive.
 The shape of the nose cone earned the locomotives in the class the nickname Bullet-nosed Betty.

-With the locomotives driver diameter of 73 inches, the locomotives were built for speedy express passenger and freight services.
+With the locomotives driver diameter of 73 inch, the locomotives were built for speedy express passenger and freight services.
 The locomotive pulled trains such as the Maple Leaf between Toronto and Chicago until 1958.

-Half of the class was converted from coal to oil in September of 1958 at Stratford, Ontario, and its Vanderbilt tender was replaced with an oil tender from the 2-10-2 CN 4328.
+Half of the class was converted from coal to oil in September of 1958 at Stratford, Ontario, and its Vanderbilt tender was replaced with an oil tender from the CN 4328.
 Thereafter, the locomotive was operated in western Canada until its retirement in 1960.